 Thesis Statement Revision

 Your thesis will probably change as you write, so you will need to modify it to reflect exactly what you have discussed in your essay.
-Your thesis may begin as a working thesis statement, an indefinite statement that you make about your topic early in the writing process for the purpose of planning and guiding your writing.
+Remember from Chapter 3: The Writing Process: Where Do I Begin?
+Section Overview that your thesis statement begins as a working thesis statement, an indefinite statement that you make about your topic early in the writing process for the purpose of planning and guiding your writing.

 Working thesis statements often become stronger as you gather information and form new opinions and reasons for those opinions.
 Revision helps you strengthen your thesis so that it matches what you have expressed in the body of the paper.